Shreyas-phys/Many-body-Dynamics/README.md

-Here is a detailed documentation of the `ShieldRK-Original.c` file in markdown format.
-The documentation includes explanations of the code and relevant code snippets.
+Here is a detailed documentation of the `ShieldRK-Original.c` file.

 ---